Kubernetes RBAC: Creating Users, Groups, and Securing Credentials with Vault

 rm darnell.key darnell.crt darnell-encoded.csr darnell-csr.yml

-Everything covered in this post applies cluster-wide using ClusterRoles and ClusterRoleBindings — but the same exact approach works at the namespace level if you want tighter control.
-Say you have a contractor who should only be able to deploy to the staging namespace, or a junior dev who shouldn't touch production.
-Just swap ClusterRole for Role, ClusterRoleBinding for RoleBinding, and add a namespace field to the metadata:
+Everything above applies cluster-wide, but the same approach works at the namespace level for tighter control — a contractor who should only deploy to staging, or a junior dev who shouldn't touch production.
+Swap ClusterRole for Role, ClusterRoleBinding for RoleBinding, and add a namespace field:

 apiVersion: rbac.authorization.k8s.io/v1